progBorg/huizenjacht/README.md

 ## Running
 Once installed, the service may be started immediately using `sudo service huizenjacht start`.

-For an improved debugging experience, the script `launch_server_instance.sh` is included to run GPRsim in the current console.
 You may stop the service using `sudo service huizenjacht stop`.

 (c) Tom Veldman 2024\
 Software licensed under the MIT license